Steven Kwan Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in the league.

-- The Padres have the sixth-ranked team ERA across all league pitching staffs (3.80).
+- The Padres have the fifth-ranked team ERA among all MLB pitching staffs (3.74).

+- Weathers (1-4 with a 5.17 ERA and 25 strikeouts in 38 1/3 innings pitched) makes the start for the Padres, his ninth of the season.

-- In his most recent appearance on Wednesday, the righty went six scoreless innings against the Seattle Mariners while surrendering two hits.
+- In his last appearance on Saturday, the lefty went three innings against the Colorado Rockies, allowing one earned run while surrendering three hits.

+- The 23-year-old has put up an ERA of 5.17, with 5.9 strikeouts per nine innings, in 10 games this season.
+Opponents have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.